nikhil-kadivar/rbc-sickling-dynamics/README.md

 ---

-After creating python environment as suggested in installation step, use command line argument to run with default settings as shown below:
+After creating python environment, run the below listed commands to compute cell counts or sickling fraction from the experiment videos:

 ### Step 1
 ```bash
 python extract_frames.py --video /path/to/video.mp4
 ```
-More info on extract_frames.py can be find here: [extract_frames.md](extract_frames.md)
+More info on extract_frames.py can be found here: [extract_frames.md](extract_frames.md)

 ### Step 2
 ```bash
 python nnunet_infer.py
 ```
-More info on extract_frames.py can be find here: [nnunet_infer.md](nnunet_infer.md)
+More info on extract_frames.py can be found here: [nnunet_infer.md](nnunet_infer.md)

 ### Step 3
 ```bash
 python count_and_visualize.py --watershed
 ```
-More info on extract_frames.py can be find here: [count_and_visualize.md](count_and_visualize.md)
+More info on extract_frames.py can be found here: [count_and_visualize.md](count_and_visualize.md)

 ### Note:
 #### Set required paths (run once per fresh session)